NielsLindberg/frontend-nanodegree-mobile-portfolio/README.md

 All ressources are being requested on every load.
 > Determine the minimum longevity of all ressources and create cache storaging rules that takes advantage of this.

-Getting scores of 97/100 and 98/100 without implementing caching, so i deemed it not worthwhile doing.
+Getting scores of 96/100 and 97/100 without implementing caching, so i deemed it not worthwhile doing.